 The repercussions of this strategy were a bloody, paralyzing stalemate as both armies attempted to stretch until they could stretch no farther.
 Historians estimate that the trenches of the Western Front, laid end to end, would extend 25,000 miles from start to finish.

-It was a war of attrition, and that’s what WW1 photos capture: a life of trenches, marching to trenches, and occasionally the briefest moments of respite.
+It was a war of attrition, and that's what World War I photos capture: a life of trenches, marching to trenches, and occasionally the briefest moments of respite.

 There were several different ways to dig trenches, but all of them involved the manual labor of soldiers, and all of them were dangerous.